A SHORT HISTORY OF OMAN

 By Tim Lambert

-In the 7th century AD the people of Oman adopted Islam.
+In the 7th century CE the people of Oman adopted Islam.
 At that time Iranian influence ended.
 In 1507 the Portuguese arrived in Oman by sea.
 The Portuguese needed bases to protect their sea lanes to India and in 1515 they captured Muscat.
 The Portuguese controlled the coast of Oman for nearly 150 years.
 However in 1650 the Omanis of the interior drove out the Portuguese.
 Meanwhile in 1646 Oman signed a trade treaty with England.
-In 1698 Oman captured Mobassa (Kenya) and Zanzibar.
+In 1698 Oman captured Mombasa (Kenya) and Zanzibar.

 Then in 1737 the Persians invaded Oman.
 However the Omanis soon rallied.
 In 1747 the Persians were driven out of Oman.
 In 1832 the ruler Said the Great moved his capital to Zanzibar.
 However after his death in 1856 his sons fought over the succession.
 As a result Zanzibar and Oman became separate countries.
 Finally in 1913 the interior of Oman split from the coastal region.
 By the treaty of Seeb in 1920 the Sultan granted the interior autonomy.
 However in 1959 the Sultan regained control of the interior of Oman.